 Scan Plans#

-All scan plans are available in the session namespace after from id4_common.startup import *.
+All scan plans are available in the session namespace after from id4_<beamline>.startup import * (e.g. from id4_g.startup import *).
 They wrap or extend standard Bluesky plans with POLAR-specific defaults (counters, monitor selection, DM integration).
+Inside macro files the recommended import line is from id4_common.macros.macros_api import * — see Writing Macros.

 Common Scan Flags#